Aberdeen and Asheboro Railroad: History

 In 1897, the two lines merged to form the Asheboro and Aberdeen Railroad, but was known as Aberdeen and Asheboro by the end of the year.
-From the outset, only non-smokers were hired to work on the A&A; this was not out of health or safety concerns, but because its founder, A.F.
-Page, "not only did not tolerate dram drinking, but was equally opposed to cigarettes."
+From the outset, only non-smokers were hired to work on the A&A; this was not out of health or safety concerns, but because its founder, Frank Page, "not only did not tolerate dram drinking, but was equally opposed to cigarettes."

 On January 22, 1898, a runaway on the A&A occurred at Asheboro when a train's engine crew uncoupled the locomotive from the train without applying sufficient brakes on the cars; the cars were left on a hill while the engineer took the locomotive to a nearby water tower downhill.
 The collision pinned the engineer and fireman in the locomotive, both with non-fatal injuries.
 The fireman in the accident, J.M.
 Burns, later died on February 10, after amputation of his injured leg.
 Burns' family filed suit against the A&A seeking $2,500.
 The case was settled in December 1900 with the judge awarding $3,125 to the Burns family.

 By March 1898, surveys had begun to extend the Troy branch to Mt.
 Gilead, with construction beginning on April 20.
 The extension opened later that year, appearing on timetables soon thereafter.

 As traffic grew on the line, rumors began circulating by the end of 1898 that passenger services would soon be doubled with two daily trains each direction.
 The new trains began operating on January 3, 1899.

-The railroad's founder, Allison Francis Page, died on October 17, 1899.
+The railroad's founder, Frank Page, died on October 17, 1899.

 On December 12, 1899, the railroad's station at Millboro was destroyed by fire; the cause was not immediately known.